ErikVagil/bubblebasket/README.md

  - Use localStorage to save and load using cookies
  - The ternary operator ?? is really convenient for making code concise
  - Partitioning code into classes makes for easy and reusable code

-## TO THE TA READING THIS
-You may have noticed that this README doesn't contain entries from after Simon-Javascript.
-That is because I erroneously used `git push --force` after getting a push conflict because I'm half awake and have been working on this project for the past 10 hours straight.
-Basically, please don't think I didn't do that part of the assignments.
-I did.
-I'm just dumb and lost the work and I don't know how to recover it.
-Also, Simon-Service, Simon-DB, Simon-Login, and Simon-Websocket are already graded so maybe you don't care.